Nitins715/Nitins715/README.md

 - 👀 Interested in coding , writing and sports and currently learning web dev and DSA.
 - 💞️ I’m looking to collaborate on various hackathons and projects specially social one.
 - 📫 You can mail me on my gmail account - nitins1020110@gmail.com regarding any query or work.
-- ⚡ Fun fact: I hate k-pop and gossips.
+- ⚡ Fact: I hate k-pop and gossips.